or4nga/fem-ng2-rest-app/README.md

 ## Dependencies
 - You must have `node v >= 4.0` and `npm` installed (via `brew install node` or [NodeJS.org](https://nodejs.org/en/));
 - `npm i -g typings webpack-dev-server webpack rimraf json-server`
+- If you have already installed `typings`, make sure to update it to `1.x`

 ### Getting Started